ionic-team/ionic-framework/scripts/README.md

 ## Getting Started

 All of these commands require you to run `npm install` first.
-Add the `--typecheck` flag to generate type definitions (`.d.ts`) and do type checking, but keep in mind builds and rebuilds when watching will be significantly slower (~1min and ~1s respectively, vs ~20s and ~200ms without typechecking).
+To see a full list of the gulp commands, run `gulp`.

 ### Installing Nightly Version